 - No. 23 - Zane Navratil

-Here is a breakdown of how much teams are able to spend: Each team gets 500,000 in "draft points" - basically it's make believe money that each team is able to spend to obtain draft slots.
-In addition to the 500,000 draft points, each team is also allowed to use up to an ADDITIONAL $500,000 of their own money (to be paid directly to MLP) in order to obtain the same amount of draft points.
+Here is a breakdown of how much teams can spend: Each team gets 500,000 in "draft points", basically, it's make-believe money that each team can spend to obtain draft slots.
+In addition to the 500,000 draft points, each team is also allowed to use up to an additional $500,000 of its own money (to be paid directly to MLP) in order to obtain the same amount of draft points.

 I am predicting at least 2-3 teams will just stick with their 500,000 draft point allotment, forcing them to draft players later in the game.
 I would bet at least half of the teams use their full 1 million they are allowed.
 The rest will land somewhere in between.

-In previous drafts, this was the case.
-Just because this is an auction draft instead of a snake draft, I don’t see this changing.
+In previous Major League Pickleball drafts, this was the case.
+Just because this is an auction draft instead of a snake draft, I don't see this changing.

 Either teams get a big-time dominant guy and then go for two women OR two high-powered women and then get two guys.
 This is especially true with three or four Premier Level women deciding not to play in 2024.